The Must Hear Perry Marshall Interview With SalesBread

 This article will share the main takeaways from the interview, which mainly discusses expert-level tips and tricks about outreach.

-(And if you’re interested in having 1 qualified lead per day for your b2b company, please hop on a free 15-minute consultation call with Salesbread.
+(And if you’re interested in having 1 qualified lead per day for your b2b company, please hop on a free 15-minute strategy session with Salesbread.
 With over a decade in lead generation, we know how to get our clients those qualified leads.)

 Perry’s story is quite the inspirational one.